-- Milk (which can also be frozen, but make sure the container has room to expand)
+- Milk (which you can also freeze, but make sure the container has room to expand)

 - Cheese, though the big portions may not be appropriate for lighter users

-21. Look at the Last 2 Numbers on Price Tags
+15. Look at the Last Two Numbers on Price Tags

 At Costco, some advertised sales offer excellent value.
 Others, not so much.
-An item being marked “on sale” (which is rarer at Costco than at most nonmembership-based retailers) is less important than what’s on the price tag.
+A sale marker (which is rarer at Costco than most nonmembership-based retailers) is less important than what’s on the price tag.

-Specifically, the last two numbers convey a great deal of information about the item and the potential value it represents:
+Specifically, the last two numbers convey a great deal of information about the merchandise and the potential value it represents:

-- .97 indicates a markdown, meaning the item was originally priced higher.
+- A price ending in 0.97 indicates a markdown, meaning the item was originally priced higher.

-- Lower nonround numbers, such as .49 and .74, indicate clearance sales, special manufacturer pricing, or both.
+- Lower non-round numbers, such as 0.49 and 0.74, indicate clearance sales, special manufacturer pricing, or both.

-- .88 and .00 indicate manager specials, which may mean the item is priced to sell.
+- A price ending in 0.88 and 0.00 indicate manager specials, which may mean the product is priced to sell.

-A price followed by an asterisk (such as “$11.97*”) denote discontinued items.
-When you come across an asterisked item you’ll eventually need to buy, such as paper towels or food staples, grab it.
+A price followed by an asterisk (such as “$11.97*”) denotes discontinued goods.
+When you come across an asterisked product you use regularly or know you’ll need at some point, such as paper towels or food staples, grab it.
 It probably won’t be there when you return.

-Costco partners with select third-party vendors to offer members-only pricing on major home improvement purchases.
-Vendor selection may vary, but the following types of products and services are common:
+Costco partners with select third-party vendors to offer members-only pricing on major home improvement purchases, often delivering after-the-fact discounts via Costco Shop Cards.
+Vendor selection varies, but the following types of products and services are common: